-- any differentiation between the limits for secured and unsecured exposures.
-Als should note however that secured exposures are not risk free; - the clustering limit (see subsection 4.2 above), i.e. the maximum amount of aggregate non-exempt, non-bank large exposures, in terms of amount or percentage of the Al's Tier 1 capital, which may exist at any one time; - the procedures for identifying, reviewing, monitoring and controlling large exposures; and - the allocation of responsibility for reporting large exposures to the HKMA and for ensuring compliance with the BELR, Part XV of the BO (e.g. §81B) and other prudential obligations in relation to concentration risk. - 5.2.3 Where applicable, the above internal limits should be set on both a solo and a consolidated basis. - 5.2.4 Every AI is required to provide a copy of its policy on large exposures and risk concentrations to its usual contact at the HKMA and notify the HKMA no less than one month in advance in writing of intended changes in the policy.
-A revised policy that caters for the implementation of the new BELR should be provided to the HKMA by 31 December 2019.
+- (j) the allocation of responsibility for reporting large exposures to the HKMA and for ensuring compliance with the BELR, Part XV of the BO (e.g. §81B) and other prudential obligations in relation to concentration risk. - 5.2.3 Where applicable, the above internal limits should be set on both an unconsolidated (which can be further distinguished as solo or solo-consolidated basis) and a consolidated basis. - 5.2.4 Every AI is required to provide a copy of its policy on large exposures and risk concentrations to its usual contact at the HKMA and notify the HKMA no less than one month in advance in writing of intended changes in the policy.